tory1103/oh-my-pickledb/README.md

 ## Contributing

-You can propose a feature request opening an issue or a pull request.
+You can propose a feature request opening an issue, or a pull request.

 Here is a list of oh-my-pickledb contributors: